San'yō Shinkansen: Non-revenue earning types

+Stations and service patterns

-All stations on the San'yō Shinkansen are owned and operated by JR West, with the exception of Shin-Osaka which is run by Central Japan Railway Company (JR central).
+All stations on the San'yō Shinkansen are owned and operated by the West Japan Railway Company (JR West), with the exception of Shin-Osaka station, which is run by the Central Japan Railway Company (JR Central).
 Kodama trains stop at all stations; other services have varying stopping patterns.
 All trains stop at Shin-Osaka, Shin-Kobe, Okayama, Hiroshima, Kokura, and Hakata.
-The Japan Rail Pass is not valid for travel on the Nozomi or Mizuho trains.
+Foreign tourists traveling with a Japan Rail Pass are required to purchase a special ticket to use Nozomi or Mizuho trains.